feup-infolab/install-sharelatex/README.md

 # install-sharelatex

-Script to install Share Latex on Ubuntu 16.04 LTS
+Script to install ShareLateX on Ubuntu 16.04 LTS